 6) Don’t Ignore Von Restorff

 You probably selected the circle–or at least considered selecting it–because it’s different.
-That’s the Von Resfotff Effect: people are biased toward things that stand out.
+That’s the Von Resfotff Effect: people remember things that stand out.
 It’s an easy way to influence people to make certain decisions.
 If you want someone to select an option, make it special.

 7) Use Mere Exposure to Keep Composure